(CBCL, TRF, YSR, SCICA,

 based syndromes, substance use, Internalizing, Externalizing,

 and Total Problems.
-In addition, the ABCL profiles feature
+In addition, the ASR and ABCL profiles

-DSM-oriented scales consisting of items that experts from
+feature DSM-oriented scales consisting of items that experts

-many cultures identified as being very consistent with DSM-5
+from many cultures identified as being very consistent with

-categories.
-The profiles also include a Critical Items scale
+DSM-5 categories.
+The profiles also include a Critical Items

 The profiles display scale scores in relation to norms for